 How to work effectively using agile methodology

 Due to the rapid development cycles, a product manager must have exceptional facilitation skills.
 This is especially true in a remote working world where product teams are dispersed and we must all be more deliberate and thoughtful in time and space.
-To this end product management tools are essential in streamlining a product team’s agile workflow and in particular structured feature documents can help steer product teams to develop features and build products that their customers love.
+To this end product management tools are essential in streamlining a product team’s agile workflow and in particular structured feature documents (also known as product requirements documents) can help steer product teams to develop features and build products that their customers love.